 Much more information could be obtained from this data than what is presented here.
-Potentially, it might be possible to differentiate between carriers, routes, and locations, and (using the tracking files collected) correlate specific events with specific sites.
-We only performed a few of these types of analyses but due to time constraints forgo any further investigation.
+Potentially, it might be possible to differentiate between carriers, routes, and locations, and (using the tracking files collected) to correlate specific events with specific sites.
+Due to time constraints, we only performed a very few of these correlations.
 However, the data is there for others to use if desired.
 Finally, it is hoped that this paper will serve as a tutorial on how to analyze drop/impact data.
 In our opinion, detailed, (and in many cases manual) examination and analysis of each significant event is required to ensure results integrity.
 We think the approach for arriving at drop heights as outlined in the "Overall Determination of EFFDH" section is both reasonable and workable.
 And emphatically, we are convinced that the "Sheehan Method" of translating study data into laboratory testing protocols should become a standard procedure for anyone doing this type of work.